-In this quick tutorial, you will learn how to easily generate nanotube models within SAMSON.
+In this quick tutorial, we will show you how to easily generate carbon nanotube (CNT) models within SAMSON.

-If you need help with installing new SAMSON Elements to your SAMSON installation, please visit User guide: Adding Elements from SAMSON Connect.
+If you need help with installing new SAMSON Extensions to your SAMSON installation, please visit User guide: Adding Extensions from SAMSON Connect.
 If you need help with installing SAMSON itself, please visit User guide: Installing SAMSON.

-Note: you can check whether you have this SAMSON Element in at least three different ways:
+Note: you can check whether you have this SAMSON Extension in at least two different ways:

-- In the Edit / Editors menu of SAMSON
+- In SAMSON, in the Editors menu > All

-- Under My SAMSON / My Elements when you are signed in at SAMSON Connect
+- On the SAMSON Connect website, under User / My Extensions when you are signed in.

 In SAMSON, only one editor is active at any time, so that you first have to activate the nanotube creator.
-You can do this with the Edit / Editors / Nanotube creator menu, or with the corresponding icon in the Editors toolbar:
+You can do this with the Editors menu > Materials > Nanotube creator or using the search box in the top-right corner of SAMSON.

-Note that SAMSON builds its interface from the SAMSON Elements you add from SAMSON Connect, so your Editors toolbar may look different from the image above.
+Note that SAMSON builds its interface from the SAMSON Extensions you add from SAMSON Connect, so your Editors toolbar may look different from the image above.

 Building nanotubes models